 Francis Francis for iperEspresso, (Illy), and AEG for Lavazza are the best capsule-based espresso machines.
 They pull shots that can compete with classic espresso makers.
 Dolce Gusto and Nespresso are not bad either, but their coffee is injected with air to produce more crema.
 This gives your coffee a different texture and taste.
 This taste is not bad, is just different from espresso.
 Some people like it more because they find it smoother than a regular espresso.
 Espresso lovers don’t like it.

 If you wonder why Tassimo is not on the list, is because Tassimo is not an espresso machine.
 Their machine has a 3.3 bar pump.
 The pressure needed for an espresso is 9 bar.
 The Keurig is even lower than that at 2.5 bar.
 Yes, the Keurig Rivo has a 15 bar pump, however, we haven’t tested it yet.

 Francis Francis X7.1 for illy iperEspresso

-The Francis Francis is an Italian capsule based espresso machine.
+The Francis Francis is an Italian capsule-based espresso machine.
 If you want uncompromising quality espresso, and you want the convenience of pressing one button, this is your choice.
-The machine looks great, with a modern unique design, it will integrate in most kitchens.
-But that’s not the most important feature of it.
+The machine looks great, with a modern unique design, it will integrate into most kitchens.
+But that's not the most important feature of it.

-If Francis Francis is your choice, Amazon sells it cheaper than illy’s shop, but on illy you can get sitewide discounts sometimes.
+If Francis Francis is your choice, Amazon sells it cheaper than illy's shop, but on illy's website, you can get discounts sometimes.
 Check them out here.

 All these options give you a strong cup, with a full body.
 Just in case you didn’t already draw a conclusion, here is what we recommend.